-Why 5 GHz baby monitor over 2.4 GHz baby monitors?
+Why 5 GHz baby monitors over 2.4 GHz baby monitors?

 Unlike the 2.4 GHz baby monitors, the 5 GHz baby monitors have less interference and therefore clear video and audio reception of the signals from the baby camera.
 I highly recommend picking a baby monitor that gives you the option of switching from the crowded 2.4 GHz band to the 5 GHz band.
-The 2.4 GHz frequency band is used by other household devices including microwaves, home phones, wireless headsets, among other devices, and 2.4 GHz baby monitors usually get interference from these other devices.
-On the other hand, 5 GHz video baby monitors do not have this interference.
+The 2.4 GHz frequency band is used by other household devices including microwaves, home phones, and wireless headsets, among other devices, and 2.4 GHz baby monitors usually get interference from these other devices.
+On the other hand, 5 GHz video baby monitors do not have this interference and are ideal when you want to switch from 2.4 GHz to this band monitoring your baby.

 Why choose a wifi baby monitor?